ReionChan/reionchan.github.io/_posts/2016-5-28-nand2tetris-en_US.md

 *The Elements of Computing Systems: Building a Modern Computer from First Principles*

- > Has been wondering how modern computers were built and saw [*Shimon Schocken*](http://shimonschocken.com/)'s presentation at [TED](https://www.youtube.com/watch?v=iE7YRHxwoDs), which introduced a course for students to build a modern computer that describes how modern computers is built from basic gate circuits.
+ > Has been wondering how modern computers were built and saw [*Shimon Schocken*](http://shimonschocken.com/)'s presentation at [TED](https://www.youtube.com/watch?v=iE7YRHxwoDs), which introduced a course for students to build a modern computer that describes how modern computers are built from basic gate circuits.
 Each chapter introduces a project, one by one to complete these projects, you can construct a 16-bit Hack computer hardware emulator, based on this emulator, developed assembler and stacking virtual machine, designed Jack advanced programming language , As well as its compiler.
 Using the Java language to complete the various chapters of the project, and published to GitHub.

 ### Contents